 There are no adequate data on the developmental risk associated with use of dalfampridine extended-release tablets in pregnant women.
 Administration of dalfampridine to animals during pregnancy and lactation resulted in decreased offspring viability and growth at clinically relevant doses [see Data].
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
-The background risk of major birth defects and miscarriage in unknown.
+The background risk of major birth defects and miscarriage for the indicated population is unknown.